How to Plop Your Hair For the Best Curls of Your Life

-Have you ever made it through a long wash day — hair masks, deep treatments, and all — only to examine your hair afterward and discover that, even after all that maintenance, your curls are still a little frizzy and undefined?
-Well, same.
-If you're confused about why that happens, your answer might fall in the way you're drying your hair after you wash.
-Enter: plopping.
+Have you ever made it through a long wash day — hair masks, deep treatments, and all — only to examine your curly hair afterward and discover that, even after all that maintenance, your curls are still a little frizzy and undefined?
+Yeah, same.
+If you're confused about why that happens, your answer might fall in the way you're blow-drying after you step out of the shower.
+Enter: plopping your hair.

 How to Plop Curly Hair With a T-Shirt: Step-by-Step Guide